-Pathways for Sustainable Employment for Women and Youth
+Pathways for Sustainable Employment for Women and Youth (PASEWAY)

 RAINS is implementing the PASEWAY project in partnership with Plan International and funded by the Federal Ministry for Economic and Development Corporation (BMZ).
 The PASEWAY project seeks to empower young people with skills to find formal decent employment or set up their own businesses in the construction sector.